GULF ISLANDS HONEYMOON AND ROMANTIC GETAWAY

 Where to kayak

-Even first-timers can kayak in Ganges Harbour with Sea Otter Kayaking.
-(Chocolate Beach, on Third Sister Island, is a good place for a picnic.
+Even first-timers can kayak in Ganges Harbour with Island Escapes Kayaking or Saltspring Adventure Company Rentals, based at Moby's Pub.
+Chocolate Beach, on Third Sister Island, is a good place for a picnic.

-On Saturna Sea Kayaking's guided trip to Saturna Beach, you paddle past curious seals, listen to the cries of black oystercatchers and spot purple starfish.
-From the beach, it's only a short hike to Saturna Island Vineyards (the only winery on the Gulf Islands), where a tasting room offers samples of award-winning vintages.
+Saturna Sea Kayaking has a guided trip to Saturna Beach, where you paddle past curious seals, listen to the cries of black oystercatchers and spot purple starfish.
+From the beach, it's only a short hike to Saturna Island Winery, where a tasting room offers samples of award-winning vintages.

 Where to cycle

-Galiano's sun-dappled Porlier Pass Road, lined with lavender and pink foxglove blossoms, begs to be explored by bicycle.
-Ride the length of the 26-kilometre-long island, stopping for the view from the 20-storey-high Lover's Leap.
+Lined with lavender and pink foxglove blossoms, the sun-dappled Porlier Pass Road, on Galiano Island, begs to be explored by bicycle.
+Ride the length of the 27.5-kilometre-long island, stopping for the view from the 20-storey-high Lover's Leap.

-Douglas firs form a cathedral over Saturna's East Point Road.
+Douglas firs form a cathedral over East Point Road on Saturna Island.
 Crashing waves and the scent of salty air entice riders to explore the beach, bordering the road.
 Tiny hermit crabs scuttle over strands of sea lettuce.

 Pools shelter pretty butter clam shells and weathervane scallops.
 It's a welcome break, after climbing the long and challenging hill dubbed the “Missing Link.”